honeycombio/refinery/tools/convert/config.md

 A long timer; it represents the outside boundary of how long to wait before making the trace decision about an incomplete trace.
-Normally traces are sent or dropped when the root span arrives.
+Normally trace decisions (send or drop) are made when the root span arrives.
 Sometimes the root span never arrives (due to crashes or whatever), and this timer will send a trace even without having received the root span.
 If you have particularly long-lived traces you should increase this timer.
 Note that this will also increase the memory requirements for refinery.

 Eligible for live reload.